Spring 2014 Phil 260: 20thCentury Continental Philosophy

 fundamental ontology; developing a nonprescriptive posthumanistic

 approach to ethics; providing an account of truth that does justice

 both to its normative, 'existential' and metaphysical dimensions;

 various different approaches to the philosophy of nature

 (environmental philosophy, animals rights, thinking boundaries etc.).

 He also runs a series of philosophy talks at the Nashville Downtown Public Library.
 For details of the program, see Thinking out of the Box.
 He is also an environmental artist and stages Art Events from time to time.
 See the Chronopod Cycle here, and his MNAC Artist Registry website.
-For interviews relating to these and other matters, check out the following additional interviews: Food for the Imagination, Contretemps Interview: The Art of Time, A Day in the Life of [Photo Interview].
+For interviews relating to these and other matters, check out the following additional interviews: Art for the Imagination, Contretemps Interview: The Art of Time, A Day in the Life of [Photo Interview].

 Charles Scott and David Wood discuss Thinking After Heidegger , Vanderbilt Philosophy Colloquium, September 24 2004:

 Ted Toadvine on David Wood (SPEP Scholar's Session, Oregon, 2006)